 Students are placed on academic probation when their cumulative grade-point average is below a 2.0.
 The CFAES Academic Affairs Office will notify students of their probation status and will list the conditions of probation.
 Immediately following being placed on academic probation, students are blocked from self-registration, so they should plan to meet with an advisor before their registration appointment begins to discuss course selection and strategies for academic success.
 After this meeting occurs, an academic advisor can request that a registration lock be removed.
 If a student achieves a cumulative GPA of 2.0 or higher in the following semester, they are removed from probation.
 However, academic probation remains on an academic record for the term it was assigned.

-Effective autumn semester 2015: Students can petition to repeat a course and, if approved, use the grade of this course to replace the first in the calculation of the student’s cumulative GPA.
+Effective autumn semester 2015: Students can petition to repeat a course and, if approved, use the grade of this course to replace the first in the calculation of the student’s cumulative OSU GPA.
 There are conditions that must be met in order to submit a petition: 1) The student must have earned a letter grade (A-E) in the course to be forgiven, 2) The student must not have previously repeated the course to be forgiven, and 3) The student must not have already used the Grade Forgiveness rule for three or more courses.
-The petition to use the Grade Forgiveness rule must be submitted in consultation with the student’s academic advisor to the college of enrollment by the Fourth Friday of the term in which they will repeat the course.
-Petitions will be processed after the Tenth Friday of the term.
-Please see https://registrar.osu.edu/secure/GradeForgiveness/ to access the online petition.
+The petition to use the Grade Forgiveness rule must be submitted online no later than the 10th Friday of the term (or the 5th Friday of a 7-week course) in which they will repeat the course.
+Please see https://registrar.osu.edu/secure/GradeForgiveness/ for more information and to access the online petition.

 Returning students who have a cumulative GPA under a 2.0 or who have been dismissed from the university may want to petition to use Fresh Start.
 This will eliminate any deficiency points that you may have earned previously and will let you restart at Ohio State will a clean cumulative GPA (0.00).
 If you have not been enrolled at the university for 5 or more years, you may petition for the Fresh Start Rule.
 While all courses will remain on your permanent record, only courses in which you received a C- or higher will be counted for credit.
 Other course work will not be counted for credit, towards any requirement, or toward graduation.
 You will return to Ohio State with a recalculated cumulative GPA of 0.00.
 You must complete a minimum of 2 semesters and 30 semester hours after using the Fresh Start Rule before you are eligible to graduate.
 Meet with a CFAES Academic Counselor for more information.
 Keep in mind that if you are considering applying to graduate or professional schools, or even to other colleges at Ohio State, their admissions processes will look at all of your grades and may recalculate the original grade(s) into your total.